Introduction

 How we pay for the funeral

-We recover the cost of all public health funerals from the person’s estate.
-If there is not enough money or no money, the cost is covered by the public purse.
+We recover costs from the person’s estate where possible.
+If there is not enough money, the public pays for the funeral.

 How we recover the cost

-Help towards the cost may be available from charities or the Department of Works and Pension Social Fund.
-We would always encourage family or friends to seek alternative arrangements for financing a funeral.
-A referral to Somerset Council should be a last resort.
+Funding may also be available from charities or the Department of Works and Pension Social Fund.
+We encourage families to explore these options first.
+Referral to the council should be a last resort.

 Property and personal effects

-We will make sure that property is secured and any keys or belonging are handed to the police or housing provider.
+We secure the property and pass keys and belongings to the police or housing provider.